Jutraman/AirbinAnalysis/README.md

-# NLP
+# Airbin data ayalysis

-Now, Only one example for nlp.
+The Part1_2 is for data mining and the part3 is for simple nlp.